-As neighborhood relations program director for the University of St. Thomas, Amy Gage serves as a voice for homeowners and renters who live near the St. Paul campus and as a resource for student-renters in the neighborhood.
+As director of neighborhood relations for the University of St. Thomas, Amy Gage serves as a voice for homeowners and renters who live near the St. Paul campus and as a resource for student-renters in the neighborhood.

 "Positive" and "proactive" are her watchwords for neighborhoods relations.
 And she is an active neighbor herself:

 - Amy and her husband, David Studer, moved to Merriam Park in September 2013 after raising their two sons in Northfield.

 - She co-chairs the West Summit Neighborhood Advisory Committee (WSNAC), serves on the board of Union Park District Council and was selected to participate in the Leadership Saint Paul program in 2016.

 - She earned a certificate in town-gown relations in 2015 from the International Town & Gown Association and a graduate certificate in business communication in 2017 from the Opus College of Business at St. Thomas.